Territory of the Islamic State – West Africa Province

-The territory of the Islamic State – West Africa Province (ISWAP) officially known as Wilāyat Garb Ifrīqīyā, refers to territory under the control or influence of the Islamic State's West Africa Province (ISWAP) in and around the Chad Basin area.
+The Islamic State – West Africa Province (ISWAP), officially known as Wilāyat Garb Ifrīqīyā (West Africa Province), controls scattered territory in and around the Lake Chad Basin.
+Although ISWAP does not maintain full authority over all territories where it operates, it exercises stronger control in rural regions than the Nigerian government and governs an estimated 800,000–3,000,000 civilians through a combination of military presence, local administration, and taxation systems.

 Background

 The Islamic State – West Africa Province (ISWAP) is a militant group and administrative division of the Islamic State (IS), ISWAP is primarily active in the Chad Basin, and fights an extensive insurgency against the states of Nigeria, Cameroon, Chad and Niger.
 It is an offshoot of Boko Haram with which it has a violent rivalry.

-Rise of Boko Haram and fracture of the group
+Rise and fall of Boko Haram

 Boko Haram began to seize territory aggressively in late 2014, declaring northeast Nigeria to be a caliphate under their control.
 By the end of 2014, Boko Haram controlled an area roughly the size of Belgium.
-Following the 2015 West African offensive Boko Haram lost most of its territory and was "technically defeated" according to Muhammadu Buhari, the President of Nigeria.
+In March 2015, Boko Haram pledged allegiance to the Islamic State, creating the Islamic State's West Africa Province.

 In August 2016, ISWAP attempted to remove Shekau from his leadership role and replace him with Abu Musab al-Barnawi.
 ISWAP attempted to remove Shekau because he had disobeyed Abu Bakr al-Baghdadi's order to cease targeting Muslim civilians.
 Shekau rejected the move, leading to a split between the groups.
 As of 2017, there were three factions which were all Boko Haram in origin, all rejecting Western influence, and seeking to establish an Islamic state with sharia law.
 These were the Islamic State West African Province (ISWAP) which is part of IS; Boko Haram, under Shekau's control; and "Ansaru which is loyal to al-Qaeda and rejected IS, however, it shares IS's disapproval of Shekau.